Montréal Toundra

 The Montréal Toundra (La Toundra de Montréal) are a Canadian professional basketball team based in Montreal, Quebec.
 Founded in 2022, the team competes in The Basketball Super League (BSL) and play their home games at the Centre Pierre Charbonneau.
 It played its first game on March 4, 2023, a 121-117 win over the Virginia Valley Vipers.

-On Nov 1, 2024, the team announced through social media that they would withdraw for the 2024-25 BSL season due to apparent disagreements with the league.
-They stated an intent to return for the 2025-26 season.
+On Nov 1, 2024, the team announced through social media that they would withdraw for the 2024–25 BSL season due to apparent disagreements with the league.
+They stated an intent to return for the 2025–26 season.
+On November 28, 2025, the team announced their return to the Basketball Super League starting in January 2026.

 Background

 Prior to 2021, the most recent professional basketball team in Montreal was in 2012 when the National Basketball League of Canada (NBLC) added the Montreal Jazz as an expansion team.
 The team did not play in the 2013–14 NBL Canada season after failing to secure a new ownership group.
 Since 2021, the city of Montreal has also been home to the Montreal Alliance of the Canadian Elite Basketball League.